-A growing number of courses include some in-course assessment as part of the summative assessment.
-This normally takes the form of essays, extended essays, dissertations, projects, and occasionally more practical assignments such as conducting and reporting small empirical or data analysis projects.
+A growing number of courses include summative assessment.
+This normally takes the form of essays, dissertations, projects, and more practical assignments such as conducting and reporting empirical or data analysis projects.
 An important point to note is that where students are working on formally assessed essays which count towards the final degree classification, you need to check with your department on the nature and extent of advice you can give the students.
 For example, many departments allow students to seek tutorial advice prior to getting down to writing, including advice on literature and format specifications, and possibly on the structure of an outline.

 However, many departments do not allow students to get feedback on draft essays that will be summatively assessed and on dissertations after the end of the Summer term.
-Very few undergraduate courses currently have formally assessed course work, but it is more and more common on MSc courses.
-For disabled students, it is also important to be aware of the advice in the Individual Student Support Agreement (see sample ISSA at Appendix 9).
+For disabled students, it is also important to be aware of the advice in the Inclusion Plan (see sample IP at Appendix 9).